billiam-dev/Isosurface-Generation/README.md

 # Isosurface Generation
-This is my test project which I used to try and make a highly optimized mesh generator for signed distance fields.
-I tested both marching cubes and surface nets with the Unity JOBS system, which ended up being faster than my prior experiments with Compute Shaders.
+Experimental project for isosurface extraction from SDFs.
+Features both marching cubes and surface nets generation methods, using the Unity JOBS system.
-This is intended for use as reference, not as a game-ready system.
-I will be using the results of this experiment for a terrain system for my latest game project.
+This experiment was used to build a much more efficient and faster infinite terrain generator using transvoxel for LODing and brickmaps for storage efficiency.

 Built with Unity 6000.2.8f1